dustinpfister/blog_posts/_posts/phaser-spritesheets.md

 layout: post
 categories: phaser
 id: 62
-updated: 2018-09-17 12:47:57
+updated: 2018-09-17 12:56:36
-version: 1.7
+version: 1.8
 ---

 Sprite sheets come into play when starting to work with sprites.
 As a sprite needs to be skinned with something it is wise to start with sprite sheets before moving on to learning more about sprites.
-In this post I will be covering how to get started with the basics of sprite sheets in [phaser](http://phaser.io/) by way of involving an external image that must be loaded.
+In this post I will be covering how to get started with the basics of sprite sheets in phaser ce by way of involving an external image that must be loaded.
 However I will also branch off into other topics that involve making a sprite sheet from canvas with javaScript code, and cover some basics with animations and sprites.

 <!-- more -->